Skondracki/Arizona-Fatal-Police-Shootings/README.md

    - Make sure you have R installed on your system.

 2. Download the Dataset:
    - Download the dataset `fatal-police-shootings-data.csv`.
-Place it in the directory where your R script file (`your_script.R`) is located.
+Place it in the directory where your R script file is located.

 3. Running the R Script:
    - Open your preferred R environment (like RStudio or any other editor).